 Let’s start with a great all around, mass building leg exercise, The Squat.
 Often referred to as the “mother” of all compound exercises (the squat) is great for developing tone, power, and muscle strength.
 However, if you’ve never performed the squat before, it will take some time to master the movement safely and effectively.
 And, as always, check with your doctor before starting any exercise program.

-Start by getting under the loaded bar (with a weight that is safe and comfortable) and placing your feet flat on the floor.
+Executing the Squat Start by getting under the loaded bar (with a weight that is safe and comfortable) and placing your feet flat on the floor.
 Next, take a foot stance that feels comfortable.
 This usually means your feet should be about shoulder width apart.

 Keeping your feet shoulder width apart will provide a strong stable base in order to execute the exercise safely.